 The Cleveland Fed released the median CPI and the trimmed-mean CPI this morning:

-According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.5% in February.
-The 16% trimmed-mean Consumer Price Index also increased 0.5% in February.
+According to the Federal Reserve Bank of Cleveland, the median Consumer Price Index rose 0.3% in August.
+The 16% trimmed-mean Consumer Price Index rose 0.4% in August.
 “The median CPI and 16% trimmed-mean CPI are measures of core inflation calculated by the Federal Reserve Bank of Cleveland based on data released in the Bureau of Labor Statistics’ (BLS) monthly CPI report”.

 This graph shows the year-over-year change for these four key measures of inflation.